It is no secret that the military is a tough job…

 Make yourself aware of the signs of addiction and take action before it is too late.

 Get the help you need, today.
-Your new future awaits you right outside the door of recovery.
+A Substance abuse Inpatient program can help start Your new future waiting right outside the door of recovery.